 The report reveals that NTS prevented more than £182 million of losses to consumers and business in 2017/18, a rise of more than a third compared to the previous year.
 It takes the total figure of consumer detriment prevented over the past four years to more than £650 million.

-The Consumer Harm Report also warns consumers about potential emerging threats that could rise to prominence over the coming year including:
+The Consumer Harm Report also warns consumers and businesses of emerging threats that could impact them over the coming year.
+These threats include:

 Lord Toby Harris, Chair of National Trading Standards, said:

 “The Consumer Harm Report clearly demonstrates the success National Trading Standards has had in protecting consumers and tackling criminal activity in the last year.
 Our work securing 100 convictions and 230 years of prison sentences sends a very clear message that these crimes are taken extremely seriously and we will not stop in our efforts to bring criminals to justice.

 “The report also shows that the threats facing consumers and business are constantly evolving.
 From the use of social media to promote fake modelling and cryptocurrency scams to the dangers of illegal skin lightening creams, criminals are always looking for new and creative ways to boost their ill-gotten gains.

 “National Trading Standards investigators are continuing to work hard to protect consumers but I encourage everyone to remain vigilant.
 If you suspect that you, a family member or someone you know may be the victim of a scam or fraud then I would urge you to contact the Citizens Advice consumer helpline on 03454 04 05 06.”

 “Ensuring markets work fairly and effectively for consumers is central to our modern Industrial Strategy, and I am proud to say the UK’s consumer protection regime is among the strongest in the world.

 “This report underlines the vital work of National Trading Standards in protecting consumers from scammers, dangerous goods and shoddy services, with nearly £200m saved in the last year alone.”